kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

   │         -> Memory initialization
 ```
 This kernel option corresponds to adding the gcc argument -fzero-call-used-regs=used-gpr.

+Skip:
+A total of 40624 gadgets found.
+You decided to keep only the unique ones, 18050 unique gadgets found.

+Used-gpr:
+A total of 49648 gadgets found.
+You decided to keep only the unique ones, 15262 unique gadgets found.

 Ok this pretty much sums up what I was going to investigate but for the sake of it, lets compare rop gadgets!